 - When he winds up in the Ultimate Universe, he manages to copy his present self's Me's a Crowd trick.

 - Touched by Vorlons: He submitted the Black Vortex, then gave up the power after the crisis, but was left with the organic ice form he wouldn't have developed for years.
-It might be that he simply didn't know how before, but picked it up once he knew how, as he did with the Me's a Crowd trick.
+It's implied that he simply didn't know how before, but picked it up once he knew how, as he did with the Me's a Crowd and Ice Thing tricks.

 - The Watson: He's the one who just blurts out his astonishment at all the changes in the X-Mens' universe, generally in the form of a question.

 For tropes pertaining to Kitty in general, see her page.